benbria/aliasify/README.md

 `require("./shims/d3.js")` respectively `foo("./shims/d3.js")` respectively `bar("./shims/d3.js")`

+The argument for `requireish()` can be either a string or an array of strings.

+A few things to note: first, if you specify `requireish`, you must explicitly list `require` in the list of requireish things to transform, or it won't be.

-NOTE: The argument for `requireish()` can be either a string or an array of strings.
-Also note that the function does not modifiy an aliasify instance, it returns a complete new one!
-Another important thing to know is that aliasify only replaces the first string parameter of the "requireish" function call.
-All other arguments are preserved as they were passed in.
+Second, note that aliasify only replaces the first string parameter of the "requireish" function call.
+All other arguments are preserved as they were passed in. (e.g. `require('d3', 'foo')` turns into `require('./shims/d3.js', 'foo')`.)
 Caution!
 Do NOT pass in arguments that have circular references.
 If you need that, than just pass in an identifier for the object having circular references!

 Alternatives
 ============